Trade with the EU is important, but is in relative decline

-In this Perspective Ruth Lea, Economic Adviser to the Arbuthnot Banking Group, includes discussion of the latest UK data in the context of fairly disappointing global developments.
+In this Perspective Ruth Lea, Economic Adviser to the Arbuthnot Banking Group, discusses the UK’s trade with the EU and includes updates on the UK, the US and Greece.

 For full story: http://www.arbuthnotgroup.com/economic_perspectives_group.html